beejjorgensen/bgc/src/bgc_part_5200.md

 [cube root](#cbrt), and
 [power](#pow).

-In short, you're a fricking MATHEMATICAL GOD!
+In short, you're a fricking MATHEMATICAL DEITY!

 Oh wait, before then, I should tell you that the trig functions have three variants with different suffixes.
 The "f" suffix (e.g.